WNBA, WNBPA release statements regarding incident involving Brittney Griner at Dallas airport

 Griner and the Mercury were granted charter flights this season after the All-Star center was detained for 10 months in Russia for allegedly carrying a marijuana concentrate in her luggage last year.
 When she was finally released from a Russian prison in December 2022 the league agreed to allow her to fly privately due to security concerns.
 However, charter flights are not a league-wide standard, and has been something players in the WNBA have been fighting for over the past several years.

+WNBPA executive director Terri Jackson said that the Griner incident occurred while players were walking to get food in the terminal.

-While it's unclear if the Mercury were preparing to board a chartered flight or not, the player's union released a statement urging for the league to consider chartered flights for every team to keep players safe from situations like this.
+After news of the incident circulated online, the players union released a statement urging for the league to consider chartered flights for every team to keep players safe from situations like this.

 "What BG and all of her PHX teammates experienced today was a calculated confrontation that left them feeling very unsafe.
 Everyone who was paying attention knew this would happen.
 We could have and should have been more proactive.